 Add to Calendar

-The As I Lay Dying show scheduled for June 16th, 2020 at Washington's has been rescheduled for March 16th, 2021.
-Existing tickets will be honored to the rescheduled date or refunds are available at the point of purchase only.
-Anyone who purchased a ticket on or before 5/6/2020, please respond to the email sent through Eventbrite (check spam if not found) with any refund requests.
+The As I Lay Dying show rescheduled for March 16th, 2021 at Washington's has been CANCELLED.
+Existing tickets will be refunded back at the point of purchase only.
+Reach out to firstname.lastname@example.org with any questions.
 We appreciate your support for As I Lay Dying, Whitechapel, Shadow of Intent and Washington's and we look forward to seeing you at a future show!

 Burn to Emerge Tour Powered By Heart Support

 Flames fuel rebirth.
 In the wake of the conflagration, future possibilities flourish out of the ashes.
 Reigniting a brotherhood dating back nearly two decades, As I Lay Dying rise together on their seventh full-length and debut for Nuclear Blast, the aptly titled Shaped By Fire.
 The San Diego quintet—Tim Lambesis [vocals], Jordan Mancino [drums], Phil Sgrosso [guitar], Nick Hipa [guitar], and Josh Gilbert [bass]—rally together and recharge the precise and pummeling metallic assault that transformed them into a turn-of-the-century heavy music phenomenon.

 These eleven tracks mark their first body of work together since 2012 and represent the dawn of a bold new era.